Dutch oven whole stewed chicken is one of our family favorites.

-- Add the onion and garlic to the pot and sauté it around the chicken until they start to brown.
+- Add the onion and garlic to the pot and sauté them around the chicken until they start to brown.
 Add the herbs if desired.

 - Add the chicken stock and bring the whole pot to a slow boil.
 Start the chicken cooking breast side down.
 Skim any fat or impurities from the surface of the stock.

-- Remove the lid and flip the chicken over in the both.
-Cook the chicken breast side up for another hour and 15 minutes.
-The size of the chicken will effect the cooking time.
+- Remove the lid and flip the chicken over in the broth.
+Cook the chicken breast side up for another 1 hour and 15 minutes.
+The size of the chicken will affect the cooking time.
 The chicken is done when a leg bone will pull off easily.

 - When the chicken is cool enough to touch, pick all the meat from the bones and shred it with two forks.
 Either freeze or add the bones to a separate stock pot to make another batch of chicken stock.